m-tymchyk/kuna-api-php/readme.md

 use Kuna\Client;

 $kuna = new Client([
-	'publicKey' => "Your public key",
+	"publicKey" => "Your public key",
-	'secretKey' => "Your secret key",
+	"secretKey" => "Your secret key",
 ]);

 $privateMethod = $kuna->privateMethod();